openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/modules.rst

 A top-level declaration can be exported by using the keyword ``export``.

-A declared name that is not exported is considered private, and can be used only in the module it is declared in.
+A declared name that is not exported is considered private, and can be used only in the module it is declared in:

 .. code-block:: typescript